Voting Rules for Accurate Democracy Voting Systems. Continue Tools. Tools for Democracy Resources.

 Britain Electoral Reform Society

-Canada Fair Vote Canada, “More choice.
-Fairer results.
+Fair Vote Canada,

 Vote YES for BC-STV Proportional Representation

-USA FairVote: the Center for Voting and Democracy
+FairVote: the Center for Voting and Democracy

 California Citizens for Proportional Representation

-Illinois Citizens for Proportional Representation
+Proportional Representation Foundation

 To support Condorcet rules, contact: